deepset-ai/haystack/docs/_src/api/api/retriever.md

 def embed_documents(documents: List[Document]) -> np.ndarray
 ```

-Create embeddings for a list of documents
+Create embeddings for a list of documents.

 **Arguments**:

-- `documents`: List of documents to embed
+- `documents`: List of documents to embed.

 **Returns**: